 2 cups regular milk

-1 2/3 cups cane sugar (I have made it with the Splenda/Sugar baking mix with excellent results.)
+1 2/3 cups raw cane sugar (I have made it with the Stevia/Sugar baking mix (Truvia) with excellent results.)
 If you have a Hispanic supermarket near, look for “azucar” raw washed sugar.

 1/2 teaspoon baking soda

 1/8 cup water

 Mix the milk together in a quart measure.

 Pour 3 cups of the milk (refrigerate the remaining cup) into the slow cooker and add the vanilla bean and sugar and turn heat control to high and mix with a whisk to make sure the sugar has dissolved.